rjbultitude/freqi/README.md

 This package aims to:

 * Provide a simple API for creating sets of frequencies from numeric intervals
-* Return actual sonic frequencies in Hz or relative frequencies for use with audio files
+* Return actual sonic frequencies in Hz or _relative_ frequencies for use with audio file playback
-* NEW: Support multiple tuning systems, in particular equal temperament and just intonation
+* Supports multiple tuning systems both tempered and just
-* Allow for any number of semitones per octave - equal temperament mode only
+* Allow for any number of semitones per octave(equal temperament mode only)
 * Return an array of frequencies of any length
 * Provide a way of creating frequencies from within the intervals themselves
 * Handle bad data